Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/configuration/index.md

 # Configuration

-After you setup a first working sciebo RDS instance, it is time to know your options.
-In this chapter, you will get all informations you need to configure this instance to your needs.
+After setting up a working sciebo RDS instance, you may want to dive deeper and set up some additional repositories.
+Or maybe you don't use Owncloud as a storage provider and you want to set up Sciebo RDS with Nextcloud.
+This chapter will give you all the information you need to configure Sciebo RDS to your needs.